Users

 1. What is a video interview?

-A video interview is an asynchronous screening tool where candidates record responses to preset questions and recruiters review those recordings later.
-It replaces the need for an initial live interview in many hiring workflows.
+A video interview is an asynchronous screening method where candidates record responses to predefined questions and recruiters review them later at their convenience.

-5. Which roles benefit most from a video interview?
+5. Which roles benefit most from video interviews?

 Ready to Simplify Your Pre-Screening & Screening Process?